junxit/us-congress-bills-114/metadata.md

 - 2016-05-10 — Placed on the Union Calendar, Calendar No. 418.
 - 2016-05-10 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 114-542.
 - 2016-05-10 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 114-542.
+- 2016-05-11 — Received in the Senate and Read twice and referred to the Committee on Finance.